a5632645/dev-plugins/plugins/deep-phaser/readme.md

 # deep phaser
 deep phaser is a FIR phaser plugin.
-it is the son of steep-flanger and dispersive-delay.
+it is an approximately log-warp style of steep-flanger to create phaser-sounding notches.
-it can generate effects sounds like harmor phaser.
+it can generate effects sounds like [harmor](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/plugins/Harmor.htm) phaser or even more resonating phaser sound.
 ![FX](effects.png)

 > [!WARNING]